Best Camping Pillows of 2025

 This pillow has a thin layer of down cushioning on top that provides some extra comfort and warmth, but it’s also what makes it a bit spendier than many others.
 That said, we think the Aeros Down is worth the cost for its quality build.
 CleverHiker Senior Gear Analyst, Casey Handley, has spent more than 75 nights in the backcountry – including her thru-hikes of the Colorado Trail and Long Trail – with the Down Pillow, and it’s still going strong.

-Just like the Aeros Premium above, the Aeros Down also has an excellent valve system.
-The first flap conceals the one-way inflation valve that also allows for easy micro-adjustments, and the second flap opens up the dump valve for effortless deflation.
+Like the Aeros Premium, the Aeros Down also has an excellent valve system.
+The first flap conceals the one-way inflation valve that allows for easy micro-adjustments, and the second opens up the dump valve for effortless deflation.

 Hikers looking to shave every gram possible without sacrificing the comfort and support of an air pillow can’t go wrong with the Aeros Down Pillow.